fluratech/WispherGrid/README.md

 - `js/room-manager.js` - Room management and signaling
 - `js/ui.js` - UI management and interactions
 - `css/style.css` - Styling with CSS variables for theming
+- `signaling-server.js` - WebSocket signaling server (deploy separately)

 ### Signaling

-The current implementation uses BroadcastChannel API for signaling, which works for:
+The app uses a hybrid approach:
+- **WebSocket** (if available) - For cross-device and multi-peer support
-- Same-origin tabs/windows
+- **BroadcastChannel** (fallback) - For same-device tabs/windows
-- Local network peers (when served from same origin)

-For cross-origin or internet-wide peer-to-peer, you would need to integrate a signaling server (WebSocket, Socket.io, etc.) or use a service like WebRTC's ICE servers with TURN servers for NAT traversal.

 ### STUN Servers

 The app uses Google's public STUN servers by default:
-- `stun:stun.l.google.com:19302`
-- `stun:stun1.l.google.com:19302`
+- Multiple STUN servers for better NAT traversal
+- Automatic ICE restart on connection failures

 For production use behind strict firewalls, you may need to configure your own STUN/TURN servers.